 - Canopy & Stars: For unusual and cool glamping spots, Canopy & Stars is one of my favourite places to look.

 - Cool Camping: This award-winning company lists of most of the campsites, so take your pick.

-The route is very popular these days, so ideally you’ll need to book your accommodation well in advance – in some cases, like 6 months in advance.
+The route is very popular these days, so ideally you’ll need to book your accommodation (and potentially hire car and some activities) well in advance – in some cases, like 6 months in advance.

 In summer, many of the campsites book up too, so be prepared!
 And I can only imagine it getting busier.